 9. Tribal Tattoos Inspired by Polynesian Tattoo Art

 Quick disclaimer: if you do not have a distinct connection to the tribal tattoo you are getting, do not get it.
-They can very easily become trite and make you look quite ridiculous if you’re just getting them because you think they look kinda cool.
-That said, if you do, the Polynesian tattooing culture is absolutely magnificent and can create magnificent works that follow the contours of your body, highlighting both your person and artwork.
+They can quickly become trite and make you look ridiculous if you get them because you think they look cool.
+That said, if you do, the Polynesian tattooing culture is magnificent and can create beautiful works that follow the contours of your body, highlighting both your person and artwork.
 The Rock and his Samoan Heritage are a prime example thereof.
-As you can see in the post here, not even the remarkable Ryan Reynolds can pull off the Tribal Tattoo without a connection like the Rock.
-Overall, tribal tats are some of the best looking tattoos for guys that have a connection to the meaning.
+As you can see in the post, not even the remarkable Ryan Reynolds can pull off the Tribal Tattoo without a connection like the Rock.
+Overall, tribal tats are some of the best-looking tattoos for guys that have a connection to the meaning.

 10. Geometric Tattoos by Saved Tattoo